 Once glycogen reserves are full, sugar is not needed for energy, so it is stored inside the liver and results in fatty infiltration.
 The keto diet reduces sugar, insulin, and triglycerides and lowers fat stored inside the liver.

 Lipogenesis is the metabolic formation of fat through the glycolysis and metabolism of carbohydrates.
+In other words, excess sugar consumption contributes to fatty liver, not fat.

 Drastically lowering fructose, high fructose corn syrup (HFCS) and other simple carbohydrates have shown to reduce the build-up of fat in the liver, (hepatic fat accumulation)

-The Ketogenic Diet’s foundation is low carbohydrate, moderate protein, and high fat.
+The Ketogenic Diet’s foundation is a low carbohydrate, moderate protein, and high fat.
 The Keto Diet, therefore, reduces lipogenesis and reduces fatty infiltration of the liver and has the potential to reverse fatty liver disease (NAFLD).

-Under Doctors supervision, Keto can be an effective fatty liver disease treatment and improve liver function tests.
+Under Doctors’ supervision, Keto can be an effective fatty liver disease treatment and improve liver function tests.

 This study on Pubmed confirms it.
 What’s also interesting about this data is the suggestion that the impairment to the gut microbiome and associated endotoxemia also contributes to the risk of NAFLD.